flaviusb/flaviusb.github.com/cv.md

 ##Technical Skills##

 I am familiar with Javascript, C++, Scala, Java, and Arc Lisp.
 I have a passing familiarity with Ruby, Python, Perl, PHP, Smalltalk, Matlab, shell script, and makefiles.
-I prefer to use Vim and Git on Linux for development.
+I prefer to use Gvim and Git on Linux for development.
 I use LaTeX and Markdown for document authoring.

 ##Other Interests##